With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Centerpointe Outpatient Services is a methadone clinic in Lincoln, NE situated at 1000 South 13th Street, 68508 zip code area.
+Centerpointe Outpatient Services is a methadone clinic in Lincoln, NE situated in Lancaster County at 1000 South 13th Street, 68508 zip code area that also includes suboxone treatment.
 Centerpointe Outpatient Services provides naltrexone administration and suboxone prescription.
-Also, Centerpointe Outpatient Services provides transportation assistance, housing services and mental health services.
-Centerpointe Outpatient Services includes opioid treatment for young adults and adults.
+Also, Centerpointe Outpatient Services offers transportation assistance, mental health services and social skills development.
+Centerpointe Outpatient Services includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.